elielalbuquerque/sudoku-python/README.md

  #### Conclusions

 For a sudoku boards tested in our work, varying the number of blanks from 10% to 50%, considering the median execution time the BFS algorithm has a better performance than aStar in all complexity levels.
-For a just comparison in future we will study how to calculate the computational cost in number of steps to calculate the priority queue in proposed heuristic.
+For a just comparison in future we will study how to calculate the computational cost in number of steps to calculate the priority queue in proposed heuristic in our implementation of AStar algorithm.

 ## Prerequisites
   * Python 3